beanapologist/ProductiveMining/replit.md

 - July 02, 2025.
 Cleaned up dashboard and created unique focused pages: Mining Operations, Block Explorer, and Discoveries with dedicated functionality
 - July 02, 2025.
 Fixed mining button functionality and added proper error handling with toast notifications
 - July 02, 2025.
 Added validators back to the Discoveries page with tabbed interface for details and validation system
+- July 02, 2025.
+Enhanced Block Explorer with detailed mathematical discovery information linked to each block
 ```

 ## User Preferences